CatOfJupit3r/wlhd-frontend-web/README.md

 ## Environment Variables

 -   HOST — Host on which the server will run _(default: localhost)_
--   REACT_APP_BACKEND_URL — FULL URL to the GAME COORDINATOR server.
+-   VITE_BACKEND_URL — FULL URL to the GAME COORDINATOR server.

 ## Usage